 Didactic Conferences: The University of Arizona Department of Anesthesiology follows a three year lecture series designed to comprehensively review the major topics and concepts of the American Board of Anesthesiology content outline.
-This is performed in a morning didactic conference from 0630-0700 two to three times per week.
-Active learning is also performed during these conferences using Problem-Based Learning Discussions as faculty take residents through a variety of different case scenarios.
-The lectures are grouped by topics into 4 week blocks and presented in an organized fashion by faculty specialized in each area.
+This is performed in a afternoon education conference from 15:00-17:00 on Tuesdays and Thursdays.
+Content repeated each day as residents expected to attend once a week.
+Active learning is also performed during these conferences using Problem-Based Learning Discussions, interactive lectures, skills labs and stimulations.

 Intraoperative Learning: This is key to hands on training and learning during your anesthetic.
 Faculty are excited to teach in the operating room and we encourage faculty and residents to decide on a discussion topic the night before to discuss during your cases the next day.